Search

 YOLOv7 enables object detection as used in traffic management systems to detect vehicles and pedestrians at intersections.
 Hence, object detection has many use cases in smart cities, to analyze large crowds of people and inspect infrastructure.

-AI Retail analytics
+AI Retail Analytics

 Applications of computer vision in retail are of great importance for retailers with physical stores to digitize their operations.
 Visual AI enables data-driven insights that are otherwise only available in e-commerce (customer behavior, visitor path, customer experience, etc.).